 A binary large object (blob) storage, or blobstore, is the folder or network location for where Nexus Repository will store everthing uploaded to or proxied from a repository, including basic metadata for the object.
-Contents added to the blobstore are obfuscated internally by Nexus Repository to avoid naming collitions and file system constraints and are not meant to be modified externally.
+Contents added to the blobstore are obfuscated internally by Nexus Repository to avoid naming collisions and file system constraints and are not meant to be modified externally.
 The blobstore location should be configured with as low latency as possible to avoid impacting performance.
 Every repository is configured against a single blobstore or blobstore group with one or many repositores using a given blobstore.

 Generally, blobstore configuration should be limited to the either the storage disks available, cloud object storage, or a few potential business requirements where this is recommended.
 Having a large number of blobstores will impact performance since querying, cleanup, and indexing tasks are specific to a giving blobstore.
 Learn about different options in the blob store layouts section of Storage Planning.